Megan Knowlton Balne

 “Appellate Division Offers Long-Awaited Guidance on Key RULLCA Provisions,” New Jersey State Bar Association Business Law Section Newsletter, June 2022

-OSHA Issues Emergency Vaccine Mandate for Employers with 100+ Employees,” Co-author, Hyland Levin Shapiro News Alert, November 2021
+OSHA Issues Emergency Vaccine Mandate for Employers with 100+ Employees,” Co-author, Hyland Levin Shapiro LLP News Alert, November 2021

-Governor Murphy Issues Executive Order Mandating Contracting Employers Implement COVID Vaccine and Testing Requirements,” Co-author, Hyland Levin Shapiro News Alert, October 2021
+Governor Murphy Issues Executive Order Mandating Contracting Employers Implement COVID Vaccine and Testing Requirements,” Co-author, Hyland Levin Shapiro LLP News Alert, October 2021

-Biden Administration Announces Vaccine Requirement Impacting 100 Million Americans,” Co-author, Hyland Levin Shapiro News Alert, September 2021
+Biden Administration Announces Vaccine Requirement Impacting 100 Million Americans,” Co-author, Hyland Levin Shapiro LLP News Alert, September 2021

-There and Back Again – CDC Reverses Mask Guidance and DOJ Says Employers Can Mandate Vaccines,” Co-author, Hyland Levin Shapiro News Alert, August 2021
+There and Back Again – CDC Reverses Mask Guidance and DOJ Says Employers Can Mandate Vaccines,” Co-author, Hyland Levin Shapiro LLP News Alert, August 2021

 NJ Supreme Court Sends Employee’s Claims to Jury Without Corroborating Evidence,” Author, Hyland Levin Shapiro LLP News Alert, June 2021